privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 8. Now, in the _VM Instances_ menu, click on the little triangle next to RDP.
 Click on Set Windows Password. **SAVE THE USERNAME AND PASSWORD SOMEWHERE SECURE!!!
 THEY WILL ONLY BE SHOWN ONCE**.
 9. Once you have those credentials, and the VM is running, you should be able to connect using the external IP (listed in the _VM instances_ menu)

-## Instructions for setting up the crawler
+## 2. Instructions for Setting up the Crawler

-**This crawler requires that [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/) be installed.**
+**Note:** The crawler requires that [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/) be installed

-### Instructions for setting up mysql on macOS
+### 2.1 Instructions for Setting up MySQL on macOS

-Install mysql

-Once installed, if you're using Homebrew on macOS run
+Install MySQL.
+Once installed, if you are using Homebrew on macOS run:

 ```bash
 brew services start mysql
 ```

-Now create a new user by running the following:
+Now, create a new user:

 ```bash
 mysql -u root -p
 ```

-Then it'll ask for password and type in `abc`
+Then, you will be asked for a password.
+Type in `abc`:

 ```sql
 ALTER USER 'root'@'localhost' IDENTIFIED WITH 'mysql_native_password' BY 'abc';